 Even today, “civilized” people justify war and/or genocide against other groups with different race, ethnicity, religion, etc. These sentiments are little different from primitive tribalism, and are therefore commonly described in those terms.
 Clearly, there are many who believe murder to be moral under certain conditions.
 In one fairly extreme example, in a NY Times online survey, 42% of respondents said that they would go back in time to kill baby Hitler if they could.

-In The Myth of Absolute Morality, I discussed the facts that:
+In The Myth of Objective Morality, I discussed the facts that:

 A) Christians can’t even agree among themselves on numerous significant matters of morality.